PRATEEK-VERNEKAR/TRINIT_ByteBusters_ML/README.md

 ### LIME Results
 - The LIME(Local interpretable model-agnostic explanations) for all 3 sub models of Model-2

+### Humming Score
+- The Humming Score of this model is aroun 85 - 90 %

 ### Architecture Design
 - PDF document detailing the architecture of the project.